When to Replace Your Tires

 Even if your tires tread is in decent shape, if your tires are approaching 10 years old, it’s a good idea to replace them.
 As rubber ages, it hardens and looses its ability to properly grip the road.
 This can be especially problematic in colder temps, even when there is no ice or water on the roads.
 Pay very close attention to spare tires over 10 years, especially those exposed to the elements like Pickup Truck spare tires.
 Many folks are shocked to realize their 16 year old truck still has the original spare tire.
 You can read here more about maintaining your spare tire.

+You can get the parts you need at your local AutoZone Store.
 For experts on tires and tire maintenance, check out our list of Preferred Shops in your area that can help assist with tires, tire purchase, and alignments.

 Preserving the Life of Your Tires